 Though many people believe that the Harpy Eagle is the largest eagle in existence, when talking about a bird’s size, there are many things to take into account.
 It is also important to remember that scientists are unable to measure every individual and, as with most wildlife, there can be a great variation in individual size.

-Even though the Harpy Eagle is identified as one of the most powerful raptors in the world, it might be surprising to learn that it is not the tallest nor does it have the longest wingspan.
-The Harpy Eagle measures about 1 meter (3 ft) tall from the tip of its beak to the tip of its tail.
-The Philippine Eagle beats the Harpy by a beak, so to speak.
-The average height for a female Philippine Eagle is just over 1 m (3.5 ft).
+Even though the Harpy Eagle is identified as one of the most powerful raptors in the world, it might be surprising to learn that it is in a virtual tie height-wise, and it doesn’t come close to having the largest wingspan in the eagle world.
+The Harpy Eagle measures around 1 meter (3 ft) or a little taller, from the tip of its beak to the tip of its tail.
+The Philippine Eagle rivals the Harpy beak by a beak, so to speak.
+The average height for a female Philippine Eagle is just about 1 m as well.
 Bald and Golden Eagles both have longer wingspans than the Harpy Eagle.
 Their wingspans can measure up to 2.2 m (7.5 ft), while a Harpy Eagle’s is roughly 1.8 m (6 feet).
 Harpy Eagles do not soar and their relatively shorter wings help them maneuver more easily through the trees and vines prominent in their rainforest home.

 When it comes to weight, Harpy Eagles are one of the bulkier eagle species around with males weighing about 5.9 kg on average while females weigh 7.4 kg on average.
 However, pound for pound they are rivaled by only the impressive Steller’s Sea Eagle, which also weighs in at between 5-9 kg (11-20 lbs.).